zurkon/quakesentry/README.md

 - [`React`](https://facebook.github.io/react/) - Library for building user interfaces.
 - [`leaflet`](https://github.com/Leaflet/Leaflet) - A javaScript library for mobile-friendly interactive maps.
 - [`react-leaflet`](https://github.com/PaulLeCam/react-leaflet) - React components for Leaflet maps.
-- [`styled-components`](https://github.com/styled-components/styled-components) - Styling components with CSS in JS.
+- [`chakra-ui`](https://github.com/chakra-ui/chakra-ui/) - Simple, Modular & Accessible UI Components for your React Applications.

 # Features

-- The app will always open with the last 200 earthquakes across the globe.
+- The app will always open with the last 100 earthquakes across the globe.
 - Search and Filter for earthquakes.
-- By **default** every search has a limit of 1000 results.
+- By **default** every search has a limit of 100 results.
 - Color Scale to indicate the magnitude of each earthquake, following this [`scale`](http://www.geo.mtu.edu/UPSeis/magnitude.html).

 # Setup